nemesis-platform/switchable-skins-old/README.md

 ### Configurable themes

-To use theme with theme configurations (theme instances) you should provide ```ThemeInstance``` object for the first argument to getTemplate
+To use theme with theme configurations (theme instances) you should provide ```ThemeInstance``` object for the first argument to getTemplate.
+Configurable themes should implement `ConfigurableThemeInterface` to be able to be configured.

 ```twig
 {# MyBundle::base.twig.html #}